olejon/logstream/README.md

 ### How to set up

-LogStreamer is very easy to set up.
+LogStream is very easy to set up.

 #### On the server side